natgo/wt-wiki-scraper/wikitext-transpiled/ground/AML-90.md

 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->

 ===Design===
-In the 1950s, the French Army was still operating Daimler Ferrets that were becoming obsolete.
-For their replacement, French companies were solicited to produce a light armoured car.
-Panhard proposed the AML in 1957, along concurrent projects like the ELC AMX.
+The AML-90 is a variant of a light armoured car developed by the French company Panhard in the late 1950s.
+It was designed to replace the older and less capable scout vehicles that the French Army had used during World War II, such as the AMD 35, Laffly S15, and the Daimler Ferrets.
+The AML family of cars had a four-wheel drive chassis, a three-man crew, and the AML-90 had a 90 mm low-pressure gun that could fire high-explosive anti-tank (HEAT) shells.
+The AML-90 was also very agile and compact, making it suitable for reconnaissance and raiding missions in various terrains.

 ===Development===
 The first prototypes were tested in 1959 and the vehicles entered service in 1961.
 The early versions were armed with a 60 mm mortar in the turret.
 A new turret integrating a 90 mm cannon was developed the same year they entered service.
-The AML was an export success with many armies around the world adopting the AML 90, in particular African or Middle-Eastern countries with limited budgets.
+The AML was an export success with many armies around the world adopting the AML-90, in particular African or Middle-Eastern countries with limited budgets.
 Almost 5,000 units were produced.

 ===Combat usage===
-The AML 90 saw service in the French Army and in numerous armies around the world, the most renowned foreign operators being South Africa, Spain, Israel, Saudi Arabia and Iraq.
-The AML 90 saw combat action during many conflicts throughout the years: Six-Day War, South African Border War, Iran-Iraq war, Toyota War among the most know and remains in service until today.
+The AML-90 saw service in the French Army and in numerous armies around the world, the most renowned foreign operators being South Africa, Spain, Israel, Saudi Arabia and Iraq.
+The AML-90 saw combat action during many conflicts throughout the years: Six-Day War, South African Border War, Iran-Iraq war, Toyota War among the most know and remains in service until today.

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->